 Bonaventure used to be a lived island but over time as people moved away to the mainland the land was purchased by national parks who now work hard on preserving its natural biodiversity and historical significance.
-There are many trails through the park, looking out at the Percé Rock, passing through what used to be people’s homes (all of which are well kept by the park staff), almost all of paths leading to the bird colony.
+There are many trails through the park, looking out at the Percé Rock, passing through what used to be people’s homes, and almost all of the paths leading to the bird colony.

 Booking: Book directly with lesbateliersdeperce.com